WKVX

-WKVX is an AM radio station in Wooster, Ohio, United States, broadcasting at 960 kHz with a classic hits format. it is co-owned with FM station WQKT.
-Programming comes from Westwood One's Classic Hits/Pop network (formerly Kool Gold).
+WKVX (960 AM) is a radio station in Wooster, Ohio, United States, with a southern gospel format. it is co-owned with FM station WQKT.

+History

 The station began broadcasting on September 17, 1947 as WWST, originally broadcasting daytime only.
 It changed to WKVX on September 1, 1988.

+On August 2, 2024, WKVX changed their format from classic hits to southern gospel, branded as "Glory Radio".